Skip to main content

 Piping

-Being a CLI allows to pipe thing to it, for example logs from the I/O service:
+Being a CLI allows to pipe things to it, as logs from the I/O service

 curl -u designer:$IO_PASSWORD --form service=logs $IO_URL | lnav